ethereum/ethereum-org-website/src/content/glossary/index.md

 ### committee {#committee}

 A group of at least 128 [validators](#validator) assigned to validate blocks in each slot.
 One of the validators in the committee is the aggregator, responsible for aggregating the signatures of all other validators in the committee that agree on an attestation.
+Committees rotate such that every active validator attests in every [epoch](#epoch).
 Not to be confused with [sync committee](#sync-committee).

 ### computational infeasibility {#computational-infeasibility}